lyridwan/NLP_Ngram/README.md

 - removing extra characters like `. , ? !`informal multiple character like: `aduuuuuuuuuuuuuuuuuh`
 - replacing some non-ASCII characters with its ASCII counterpart, for example replacing `”` character inside document with `"` character.

-Statistics of this plagiarism corpus in bahasa Indonesia are as follows.

 **Document statistics**

 - Source documents = **30**